ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 The disclosed payloads will always be in the same array positions to preserve any index-based references by the application between the issued and presented forms of the JWP.
 How the sparse array is represented is specific to the serialization used.

 Algorithms MAY support including a proof about a payload in the presentation.
-Applications then treat that proven payload the same as any other non-disclosed payload and not include it in the presented array of payloads.
+Applications then treat that proven payload the same as any other non-disclosed payload and do not include it in the presented array of payloads.

 ### Presentation Proof